Trial Length, Pricing, and Rationally Inattentive Customers: Introduction

-We then deploy this framework to generate sharp, testable predictions about the structure of subscription contracts.
-By imposing standard, empirically-grounded assumptions on the distribution of consumer valuations, we find that trial length and renewal price are strategic complements.
+The optimal contract, consisting of the trial length ($T$) and renewal price ($P$), balances this tension, resulting in moderate-length trials we often observe in practice.
+The model thus explains why firms offer trials that are longer than necessary for learning but not exceedingly so.
+We then employ this framework to generate testable predictions about the structure of subscription contracts.
+By imposing standard assumptions on the distribution of consumer valuations, we find that trial length and renewal price are strategic complements.
 A firm that lengthens its trial period to enhance its inattentive revenue stream will also find it optimal to increase its renewal price to extract more value from this channel.
-This prediction provides a clear point of departure from learning-based models, where the relationship between trial duration and price is ambiguous.
+This prediction diverges from the consumer learning framework, where the relationship between trial length and price is often unclear.

-Our framework also serves as a powerful tool for analyzing public policy.
-Growing regulatory concern about "dark patterns" and exploitative business practices has led to proposals like "click-to-cancel" laws.
-We model such a policy as an exogenous shock that makes attention effectively cheaper for all consumers.
-We show that this forces firms to compete less on the inattention margin, leading to shorter optimal trial lengths.
-The effect on price, however, depends directly on the price elasticity of demand from the firm's base of willing subscribers.
-This result highlights the potential for well-intentioned regulations to have unintended consequences, underscoring the need for careful, theory-informed policy design.
+Our model also provides a lens for analyzing regulatory interventions.
+Concerns over ``dark patterns'' have spurred regulator proposals like ``click-to-cancel'' laws, recently introduced in California and proposed federally by the FTC \citep{Luguri2021}.
+We model such policies as an exogenous reduction in the cost of consumer attention.
+We show that this forces firms to retreat from the inattention margin, leading to shorter optimal trial lengths.
+The impact on pricing, however, is nuanced, depending crucially on the price elasticity of demand among willing subscribers.
+This highlights the necessity of theory-informed policy design to anticipate unintended consequences.

-Finally, we extend our baseline model to consider paid trials.
+Finally, we extend our baseline model to the case of paid trials.
 We show that the introductory price and the trial length act as strategic substitutes.
-An introductory price functions as a screening device, selecting for more committed or higher-valuation consumers.
-When a firm uses this tool, it diminishes the pool of low-valuation consumers who are the source of inattentive revenue, thereby diluting the incentive to use a long trial.
-This "dilution principle" illustrates how different contract features can substitute for one another in a firm's strategy to manage consumer behavior.
+An introductory price functions as a \emph{screening device} to select for more committed, potentially higher CLV customers.
+This plan design will reduce the pool of ``low-valuation'' consumers who are the source of inattentive revenue, therefore diluting the incentive to use a long trial.
+This ``dilution principle'' illustrates how different contract features can substitute for each other in a firm's strategy to manage consumer behavior.